vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 the function `as_vegaspec()` which will both translate from ggplot2 to Vega-lite and render the Vega-lite JSON specification.
-The `as_vegaspec()` generic has a method for ggplot2 objects and hails from the wgawidget package which is an htmlwidget that also lives within the vegawidget GitHub organization.
+The `as_vegaspec()` generic has a method for ggplot2 objects and hails from the vegawidget package which is an htmlwidget that also lives within the vegawidget GitHub organization.

 **multi-view vs. single-view**